 Have you given any thought to “How to make a hybrid agile process work”?
-I recently saw an article on LinkedIn entitled “Why Hybrid Agile-Waterfall Projects Fail” that caught my eye.
-I’m not surprised at this article.
-It takes some skill to make a hybrid Agile process work successfully and anyone who would literally try to combine an Agile methodology with a Waterfall methodology to create a hybrid methodology is asking for failure – that’s not the way to do it.
+Some people claim that hybrid Agile projects don’t work at all.
+For example, I recently saw an article on LinkedIn entitled “Why Hybrid Agile-Waterfall Projects Fail” that caught my eye.
+I’m not surprised at this article:

 Blending Two Recipes